Constructive Feedback of Non-Markovianity on Resources in Random Quantum States: Significant Quantities introduced for investigations

-\emph{Mean initial QC.} Let us finally identify a quantity based on a QC measure which can answer whether content of quantum correlations of the initial states plays any role on regenerations.
-An average amount of QC of the input states responsible for regenerations can be defined as follows: For a given \(\mathcal{Q}\), we have
+\emph{Mean initial QC.} Let us finally identify a quantity based on a QC measure which can answer whether there is any lower bound on the content of QCs in the initial states which can show revival after collapse in presence of non-Markovian channel.
+Note that it has a meaningful interpretation if for a fixed rank, QC of all the states generated shows revival with a fixed non-Markovianity strength.
+An average amount of QC of the input states responsible for regeneration can be defined as follows: For a given \(\mathcal{Q}\), we have

-Here the summation is over all Haar uniformly generated states which show regenerations.
-It has to be computed for a fixed $\alpha$ and for a fixed rank of random states.
+Here the summation is over all Haar uniformly generated states which show regeneration.
+It has to be computed for a fixed $\alpha$ and for a fixed rank of random states. \\

+\textit{Remark. } The intuition behind introducing these quantities is to separate out the constructive and destructive feedback of noise on states.
+For example, the mean and the normalized regeneration as well as the mean critical noise for regeneration capture the constructive effect of non-Markovianity while the mean critical noise for collapse captures the destructive effect of noisy channels.
+All these quantities manifest the competition between the damping effect and non-Markovianity strength of the noisy channels.